Romina-x/GameProject/README.md

 ### How To Run:
 - Download the latest version of the Unity editor from : <https://unity.com/download>
-- Open 'FinalYearProject' in the editor
+- Open 'FinalProject' in the editor
 - Press the play button to run